-Regulated trapping plays an important role in the ecology and conservation of Minnesota's furbearers - mammals that are hunted and trapped primarily for fur.
+Regulated trapping plays an important role in the ecology, conservation and management of Minnesota's furbearers, which are mammals that are hunted and trapped primarily for fur.

 Trapping is highly regulated.
 Trapping is controlled through strict, scientifically based regulations.
 Minnesota conservation officers enforce these regulations.